Rigo Beltrán

 Rigoberto Beltrán (born November 13, 1969) is a Mexican former professional baseball left-handed pitcher.
 He played internationally for the Mexico national team.
 He served as bullpen coach for the Cleveland Guardians of Major League Baseball (MLB) for the 2023 season.

-Career
+Playing career

 A native of Tijuana, Mexico, Beltrán attended Point Loma High School in San Diego, and is an alumnus of the University of Wyoming.
 In 1989 and 1990, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.